atanasster/grommet-controls-starter/gatsby/README.md

-# webpack 4 and tree shaking
+# gatsby and tree shaking
+gatsby >2.0 comes bundled with webpack 4.
 The webpack 4 release expands on its tree-shaking capabilities with a way to provide hints to the compiler via the "sideEffects" package.json property to denote which files in your project are "pure" and therefore safe to prune if unused.
- Here is the guide on [webpack 4 tree shaking](https://webpack.js.org/guides/tree-shaking/).
+Here is the guide on webpack 4 tree shaking.

 All of grommet, grommet-icons and grommet-controls do have "sideEffects" turned off in their respective package.json configuration files, and thus ready for webpack 4 tree-shaking.